New Foodie Experiences

-Tasmanian Wild Seafood Adventures invites you to take a morning or afternoon tour cruising through Tasmania’s idyllic waterways while enjoying the freshest seafood caught right in front of you.
+Tasmanian Wild Seafood Adventures invites you to take a morning or afternoon tour cruising through Tasmania’s idyllic waterways while enjoying the freshest seafood from Tasmania’s oceans.
 The tour departs from the Hobart waterfront and offers five hours of cruising and feasting.
-You’ll see divers harvest periwinkles and sea urchins from the sea floor through two onboard plasma TVs linked to underwater cameras.
-You’ll visit a Tasmanian oyster farm to taste them as fresh as they get and enjoy a degustation menu including rock lobster, abalone, and salmon.
-All followed by a platter of Tasmanian cheese and fudge.
+You’ll eat an abundance of seafood, like live harvested periwinkles and sea urchins from the sea floor and enjoy a freshly cooked degustation menu including rock lobster, abalone, mussels, and oysters.
 The tour takes 12 people on board the luxury catamaran that will keep you dry – no matter the weather.
 The catamaran has warm indoor seating and covered outdoor seating to keep passengers comfortable.
 Watch out for towering sea cliffs, colonies of seals, flocks of seabirds, penguins, and dolphins.

 Ilha Restaurant, Cygnet

 Former MasterChef contestant Sarah Clare is set to open Ilha, a new South American style restaurant in her hometown of Cygnet.
 Cygnet is 50 minutes from Hobart in the agriculturally abundant Huon Valley.
 Ilha is located in the venue that was formerly the School House Coffee Shop and will serve tapas as well as a seasonal a la carte menu.
 The wine list will feature wine from Tasmania, mainland Australia, and South America.
 Sarah appeared on Masterchef 2018 and was a popular contestant, finishing in the top ten.